 - In the food chain of Siberian tigers, the Sun is the overall source of energy.

-- Producers are green plants that take energy from the sun and prepare its food themselves through photosynthesis.
+- Producers are green plants that take energy from the sun and prepare their food themselves through photosynthesis.

 - Secondary Consumers in this food chain are wild boars, which eat plant matter as well as small herbivores, such as rodents and rabbits.

-- Tertiary Consumer is Siberian tiger, which consumes primary consumers as well as secondary consumers.
+- Tertiary Consumer is the Siberian tiger, which consumes primary consumers as well as secondary consumers.

 Ecological Role of Siberian Tiger